Strydir/SSLoader/README.md

 *NOTE* you need an alphabet for the book labels, so you will need my utility "WordMaker" in order to have the alphabet needed.
 Get it here: https://github.com/Strydir/WordMaker/releases

-You can sort your Lists by Name, AppId or Install Drive.

-You can print your Lists by clicking the "Print Page" button.

 I hope that you find some use in this little utility.
 Let me know if there are any issues!